Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

-Generic Unit of Work with Unity
+Generic Unit of Work with Entity Framework and Unity
 ===========

 In this article I will to explain how to build a generic abstraction layer that sits between the business logic layer and data access layer with Entity Framework and Microsoft Unity.